-Capsular contracture describes the unfortunate event where scar tissue formed around the breasts causes them to harden, making the breasts appear and feel different.
+Capsular contracture describes the unfortunate event where scar tissue forms around the breasts and causes them to harden, making the breasts look and feel different.
 This can cause discomfort due to the tightening of the capsule as well as an unacceptable aesthetic appearance.

 This is an unpredictable complication, but is common for patients who have undergone breast augmentation.
 While the causes are not well known, there are techniques that can help reduce the risk of capsular contracture in patients.

 Major risks of developing capsular contracture are seroma (fluid accumulation in the cavity around implants), hematoma (internal bleeding in the cavity created for implant placement), and infection.

 Symptoms of Capsular Contracture

 In the case of minor rippling, you may only be able to feel it rather than seeing it.
 More severe rippling of the breast is a distinct sign of capsular contracture.
 Bands of scar tissue are compressing parts of the implant.

 The best-known symptom of capsular contracture is hard, unnaturally shaped breasts.
 What once looked natural now appears round, almost like a baseball inside the breast.
 The implant may sit higher than before.
 This can be both painful and embarrassing.

 During your capsular contracture examination, Dr. Danielpour and Dr. Layke will use the Baker Scale to analyze your condition.
 Each breast will be classified into one of four categories: